-Residents and visitors can enjoy Kelowna's outstanding food scene with peace of mind, as local restaurants have implemented a variety of COVID-19 protocols and are working hard to make sure guests have an enjoyable and safe experience, while maintaining the health and safety of their employees.
+Enjoy Kelowna's outstanding food scene with peace of mind, as local restaurants have a variety of COVID-19 protocols in place and continue to work hard to make sure guests have an enjoyable and safe experience, while maintaining the health and safety of their employees.

-BC Health Officials have laid out health and safety protocols for restaurants and cafes, which each business must adhere to as part of their return to safe operation:
+BC Health Officials have laid out health and safety protocols for restaurants and cafes, which each business must adhere to as part of their operation:

 - Surfaces are sanitized thoroughly between customers.